Toysoft/OpenGD77-/docs/OpenGD77 User Guide.md

 ## Introduction

-This user guide is a work in progress as is the Open GD77 firmware.
+This user guide is a work in progress as is the OpenGD77 / OpenDM1801 firmware.
 If you find any errors or omissions please let me know so they can be corrected.

-This manual covers both the original Tier 1 / Phase one version, which includes Hotspot mode, as well as the Tier 2 Alpha versions which don’t include Hotspot mode, but to have other new features.

 Due to the rapid pace of development some of photos of screens are now out of date and not completely accurate.

 The photos will be updated when the firmware in a particular area stabilises

-The intention of the project is to create a fully featured non-commercial firmware that entirely replaces the Radioddity GD-77’s (and Baofeng DM-1801's) factory firmware.
+The intention of the project is to create a fully featured non-commercial firmware that entirely replaces the Radioddity GD-77, and Baofeng DM-1801 factory firmware.
 This firmware is specifically designed for **Amateur Radio** use, and has features not available in the official firmware.

 **Note:**
 **The firmware is still under development and there are some key areas of functionality which have yet to be written.**